What is email outreach?

-Marketing email outreach is proactive, one-to-one email communication sent to prospects who haven't engaged with your brand yet.
-This means you're reaching out cold to specific people at companies you want to do business with, not sending newsletters to subscribers who opted into your list.
+Email outreach is proactive, one-to-one email communication sent to prospects who haven't engaged with your brand yet.
+Unlike newsletters sent to opted-in subscribers, b2b email outreach means reaching out cold to specific people at companies you want to do business with, and unlike spam, it's targeted, relevant, and sent with a real business purpose.

 The goal is to start conversations that lead to pipeline.
 You're not trying to close deals in the first email.
 You're trying to get a reply that moves the conversation forward.